thelfer/mfem-mgis/docs/paper/joss/paper.md

 hiding most numerical details by default.

-The API is declarative and mostly based on data structures similar to a `python` dictionary, limiting direct usage of `C++`.
-In particular, this data structure is used to instantiate non linear evolution problems, behaviour integrators, post-processings, and boundary conditions.
+The API is declarative and mostly based on data structures similar to a `python` dictionary, hence limiting direct usage of `C++`.
+In particular, such data structures are used to instantiate non linear evolution problems, behaviour integrators, post-processings, and boundary conditions.

 <!--